 What do you do when your child hates the car seat?
 First off, know that you’re not alone.
-My youngest absolutely hated being in his car seat.
-He would cry the minute I put him in and he wouldn’t stop crying until I took him out.
+My youngest child hated being in his car seat.
+He would start crying the minute I buckled him in, and he wouldn’t stop crying until I took him out.

 My friend’s daughter was the same.
-She would either make her body as straight as a board (remember those days?) or she’d go limp, making it challenging to get her buckled properly.
-It’s frustrating and stressful and it’s a common parenting challenge.
+She would either make her body go stiff as a board (remember those days?) or she’d go limp, making it challenging to get her buckled properly.
+When your toddler despises the car seat, it’s frustrating and stressful and it’s a common parenting challenge.

 Kids react to the car seat in different ways, and for some, it becomes a major point of contention.
 Screaming, crying, and working themselves into hysterics are typical behaviors for kids who don’t like being restrained.